Skip to main content

 Low NEET Score MBBS Options 2026 — Quick Answer

-With a NEET score of 200–450 — above the ~144-mark General qualifying floor (NEET 2025) — MBBS is still reachable through four legal 2026 routes: affordable open-state private colleges (Bihar from ₹9.6–16L/year, UP ₹11–15L/year), premium Deemed Universities, NRI-converted seats, and NMC-recognised MBBS abroad (~₹25–35L total) — without wasting a drop year.
+The NEET UG 2026 result was declared by NTA on 16 July 2026 — 11.21 lakh candidates qualified, and the official qualifying cutoffs are 213 marks (General/EWS, 50th percentile) and 177 marks (OBC/SC/ST, 40th percentile).
+With a NEET score of 200–450 that clears your category's floor, MBBS is still reachable through four legal 2026 routes: affordable open-state private colleges (Bihar from ₹9.6–16L/year, UP ₹11–15L/year), premium Deemed Universities, NRI-converted seats, and NMC-recognised MBBS abroad (~₹25–35L total) — without wasting a drop year.

 200 Marks in NEET — Private Medical College Fees & Minimum-Score Reality